convox-legal/console-terms/privacy.md

 Convox Console collects user names, passwords, and e-mail addresses of users who create accounts using the signup form.
-Convox Console also collects and stores administrative credentials for each software deployment platform, or Racks, that you manage with Convox Console.
+Convox Console also collects and stores administrative credentials for each software deployment platform, or Rack, that you manage with Convox Console.

 Some features of Convox Console are only available if you provide information about yourself.